Home

 1861 Census - Julia and Donald Robertson

 Donald Robertson and his wife, shown as 'Alice' (perhaps a second name) were living in Witham, Frome, Somerset.
 He was shown as a 'Gentleman of Independent Means'.
 It is not believed that they had any children.
+Donald Robertson died on 8 October 1885; his wife Alice died on 4 March 1887.
+Both are buried at Witham, Somerset.

-By 1891, now 45 year old Julia is back in Scotland living at ‘Winfield’, Whitsome, Berwickshire with 2 servants, and ‘Living on Private Means’.
-In 1901 the 55 year old Julia has returned to England, and living with 2 servants at 8 Arundell Terrace, Weston-Super-Mare, Somerset, again listed as ‘Living on Own Means’.
+In 1901 the 55 year old Julia CO Robertson has returned to England, and is living with two servants at 8 Arundell Terrace, Weston-Super-Mare, Somerset, again listed as ‘Living on Own Means’.

 Julia Cecelia Ogilvy Robertson died aged 66 on 12 November 1911.
 Her death was registered at Axbridge district, Somerset (October - December Quarter).